Table of Contents

-When do the holidays start?
+ToggleWhen do the holidays start?

 In the 20th century, the holiday shopping season was epitomized by Christmas movies like Nora Ephron’s cult classics (When Harry Met Sally, You’ve Got Mail) and nostalgic favourites (Home Alone, A Christmas Story).
 Through the soft, warm lens of these films, the holiday season was magical (and capitalistic).
 Large Christmas trees loomed in the background, department store windows were decked with glittering displays, malls were strung with intricate wreaths and lights.
 Presents were stacked high and wrapped in big bows.
 Everyone was in cozy pajamas at home and wore thick coats to trudge through the snow.
 The cold, white Christmas vision was enchanting.

 Prior to the pandemic, the traditional holiday sales period kicked off around November, or the first week of December.
 But supply chain disruptions caused by the pandemic resulted in holiday sales starting earlier.
 Now, Amazon Prime’s Big Deal Days in October seem to kick off the season.
 In-person shoppers also trended towards making purchases online during the pandemic, and this trend has carried through.
+That shift mirrors how marketing in general has sped up, with brands reacting to trends faster than ever.

 “It’s almost as if the year is stuck on fast-forward, and it contributes to shopper stress,” a psychology expert told USA Today.